piano world

-Rules of piano scale fingering
+Rules of piano music scale fingering

 In order to give pupils a correct understanding of the principles of fingering, we will supply the following rules, with which they should make themselves thoroughly acquainted.
 The scales are divided into five classes, as follows: